arraypress/edd-polyfills/README.md

 **Returns**: An array of email addresses associated with the customer.
 If the customer does not exist or no emails are associated, an empty array is returned.

+### `edd_get_customer_id_by_user_id`

+Get the customer ID associated with a user ID.
+This function facilitates linking user accounts to their corresponding customer records in the database, enabling personalized interactions and streamlined customer service operations.

+**Parameters**:

+- `$user_id`: The user ID.
+If not specified or if 0, the function attempts to use the current logged-in user's ID.
+  Default is 0.
+- `$use_cache`: Whether to use cache for the lookup.
+Default is true.

+**Returns**: The customer ID or `false` if the customer ID is not found.
+This return value is crucial for functions that require a customer ID to proceed with further processing, such as retrieving customer-specific order histories or personalizing the shopping experience.

 ## Download Polyfills

 ### `edd_get_download_file_field`